If you’re only using LinkedIn as an online resume, you’re missing out!

 Check your messages frequently.
 If you have a smartphone, there is no reason why you can’t download the LinkedIn app if only to get alerts when you have a new message.
 LinkedIn Messaging is where the networking magic happens.

-Hiring managers and recruiters will not respond well to a response that comes a month (or more) after the fact.
+Hiring managers and recruiters will not appreciate a response to their message that pings in their inbox a month (or more) later.

 12 | Apply For Jobs Without Updating Your Profile